marthagriggs9/credit-risk-classification/README.md

 The model that used the original data had 75,036 low-risk data points and only 2,500 high-risk data points.
 This data was then resampled to ensure that that the logistic regression model had an equal number of data points to learn from.
 The training dataset was resampled with `RandomOverSampler` module from imbalanced-learn.
 There were then 56,271 data points for both low-risk and high-risk loans.
 This resampled data was used to build a new logistic regression model.
 Again, the purpose of the model (Machine Learning Model 2) was to determine whether a loan issued to a borrower in the testing set would be low (healthy) or hgh-risk (unhealthy).

+## Results

+Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1 (Original Data):
   * Balanced Accuracy Score of 95.2%.
   * Precision Score of 92% (an average -- in predicting low-risk loans, the model was 100% precise, but only 85% precision on predicting high-risk loans.)